paolodeangelis/Energy-GNoME/docs/contribute/index.md

 This library aims to ensure full reproducibility of the protocol while supporting the ongoing integration of new data into the training set, whether derived from experiments or *ab initio* simulations.

-For now, if you would like to explore or leverage Energy-GNoME, please feel free to contact us directly.
+For now, if you would like to try to use new data for the training and/or screening of Energy-GNoME, please feel free to contact us directly.

 <div class="grid cards" markdown>